UbiquityRobotics/learn/need_to_know.md

 ### Batteries

 The robot ships by air worldwide.
-The batteries are not included in order to keep shipping costs down, as they are are difficult to ship worldwide but are easy to source locally.
+The batteries are not included in order to keep shipping costs down, as they are are difficult to ship worldwide and safety restrictions vary by destination.
+The Lead Acid batteries are easy to source locally.
 Another advantage of this is that, as the robot accepts different battery sizes, the user can select batteries depending on whether they prefer a long-endurance heavier robot or a short- endurance lighter robot.
 In short you need to find your own batteries to put in the robot and these are commonly available online (https://www.batterysharks.com/) or in local stores that supply products for scooters, wheelchairs, uninterupped power supply systems or even automotive.

+<H4 style="color:red">AT ALL TIMES IF RUNNING OR CHARGING THE BATTERY VOLTAGE CONNECTED TO THE Main BOARD MUST REMAIN 30.0V OR LESS.</H4>

+#### Specific Qualified Lead Acid Batteries

-The robot requires 2X 12V batteries and typically we recommend either:
+The robot requires 2X 12V lead acid style batteries and typically we recommend one of the choices in this section.

 1250 or a 1255 sized battery.
 Typical capacity 4-6 Ah capacities provides around 4 hours of endurance.
 Used when portability of the robot is at a premium - for example if you are travelling by air with the robot.